Dpdl-io/DpdlEngine/README.md

 #### Mode 2 (full and compiled code)

 The faster and more complete execution mode (2) can be activated by pushing the option '**dpdl:compile**' or '**dpdl:C99**' on the dpdl stack (-> see 'dpdl_stack_push(..)'):
-The 'dpdl:compile' option currently works for the following platforms: **i386, x86_64, arm, armv7l**
+The 'dpdl:compile' option currently works for the following platforms: **i386, x86_64, arm64, armv7l**
-The compiler used is Fabrice Bellard's TCC.
+The C compiler used is the Fabrice Bellard's TCC.
 For mode (2) a basic set of include headers are located in the folder './lib/native/$platform/include', additional dependencies can be added via the options 'dpdl:-I' and 'dpdl:-L'

 This is a more complete example of the usage of embedded C code within Dpdl: